 In fact, I’m going to strive to open discussion meetings with a message along those lines, just so people really understand the genuine nature of the occasion and the expectations I have of their participation.

-As a final tidbit that I’ll pass along, Pearl suggests that to encourage a real, honest-to-goodness discussion, it’s worthwhile to choose a location/setting that supports that goal.
+As a final tidbit that I’ll pass along from Will There Be Donuts?, Pearl suggests that to encourage a real, honest-to-goodness discussion, it’s worthwhile to choose a location/setting that supports that goal.

 So, maybe a stuffy boardroom isn’t the best choice.